(Latest update: 13/02/2024)

 Just outside Santa Cruz de Tenerife, as I mentioned before, you find Las Teresitas, the capital’s official beach.
 A wide beach with white sand imported directly from the Sahara desert.
 It has a few chiringuitos (terraces with food and drinks) and a lot of wind.
 A lot.

-If you want to mix with the locals, go to El Médano or Abades.
-These locations are mainly for local tourism, with nice beaches, a couple of bars and restaurants, but probably noone that speaks English.
+If you want to mix with the locals, go to Abades.
+This location is mainly for local tourism, with nice beaches, a couple of bars and restaurants, but probably none that speaks English.
+Close by, El Médano has a more international feeling, but still with a pretty local look, and long windy beaches to practise windsurf and kytesuf.

 The Teide is the highest point not only on the island but of entire Spain: the most famous landmark of Tenerife definitely deserves a visit!
 You can hike in the park, climb the volcano or take an easy cable-car to get to the (almost) top of it.
 The views are beautiful and very different from everywhere else in Tenerife.
 There are also a lot of geology lessons to learn.
 Reaching the very top might need some booking.
 For more information, you can read this guide about climbing Volcano Teide.